Website Manager

 Q: What if I don’t have a computer and/or internet access?

-A: The Public Libraries have free access or you can email the office to make arrangements.
+A: Local Public Libraries have free access or you can email or call the club to make arrangements for registration assistance.

 Q: What does my registration pay for?

-A: Fees pay for trophies, insurance, field equipment, referees, training costs and all the other things required to run this type of program.
+A: Fees pay for insurance, field equipment, referees, training costs, etc. required to run this type of program.

 Q: Why are some teams practicing and my child hasn’t heard from a coach?

 A: Older and advanced (select or competitive teams) teams often start early.
-Many of the coaches for younger children will not begin until 2 weeks before opening day game.
+Many of the coaches for younger children will not begin until a week prior to their first games.

 Q: What will my child need for practice?

 A: Shin guards are a must.
-Additionally, Comfortable clothes for exercise, sneakers or soccer cleats, and a drink (Gatorade or water) are needed.
-Your coach may also ask you to bring a ball.
-U-5 through U-8 use size 3 balls, U-10 through U-12 use Size 4 and older players use size 5.
+Additionally, comfortable clothes for exercise, soccer cleats, and a drink (sports drink or water) are needed.
+Players should also bring their own soccer balls to practice (U6 through U8 use Size 3 balls, U10 through U12 use Size 4, U14 & Up players use Size 5).

 Q: Does my child need cleats to play?

 A: Although shin guards are required, cleats are not.
 Many younger children are more comfortable in their sneakers.
-Older (U8) children will want the traction that their cleats provide.
+Older (U8 and above) children will want the traction that their cleats provide.
+Please be sure that soccer cleats (not football cleats, which include a toe cleat or stud) are selected for your players.

 Q: Can my child play with jewelry or beads in their hair?